 The Arcadium owners encouraged her to set up a tent behind their bar to sell snacks for events, and the overwhelming positive response led to regular engagements both at the bar and beyond.
 In just a short few months, Fore was invited to participate in the demonstration tent at 2016's Crave Food + Music Festival and renowned Kentucky chef Edward Lee extended an invitation to cook a traditional Sri Lankan family-style meal in the Wine Studio at 610 Magnolia in Louisville, KY.

-Since then, Fore has been invited to participate in demonstrations, festivals and university partnerships, including the Cincinnati Food+Wine Festival and classes (on both cooking and the sociology of cuisine) at the University of Kentucky.
+Since then, Fore has been invited to participate in demonstrations, university partnerships and guest dinner spots including the Southern Foodways Alliance Summer Symposium closing supper and the Brown in the South dinner series.
+She participated in the Cincinnati Food and Wine Festival in 2017 and teaches classes (on both cooking and the sociology of cuisine) at the University of Kentucky.
 She's been featured on BuzzFeed and in local media.
 Tuk Tuk Sri Lankan Bites menus include Fore's spin on Southern classics like slow-cooked spare ribs and crispy fried chicken, as well as time-tested recipes of sweet and savory curries.

 Slow simmered curries are a cornerstone of Sri Lankan cuisine.
 Tuk Tuk offers a variety of meat and vegan curries in rice bowls with traditional side dishes and accompaniments.
 Meatball curry, by far, is the best seller.